vorachet/ExamplesOfJavascriptStandardBuiltInObjects/README.md

-# I Was Not Close To Being The Best JS Deveveloper On MyTeam
+# Simple programming problems

-Simple programming problems
+Collection of simple programming problems that can be your exercise.
+It may help you step close to being the one of good JS developers on your team

 ## Staircase